artoliukkonen/fantsubot/README.md

 For now in Finnish only, and middleware is fetching the games only for Jyväskylä shop.

-Using Sendgrid to send the email to Fantasiapelit.
+Using Mailgun to send the email to Fantasiapelit.

 ## Development